 HEAL Initiative: Integrative Management of chronic Pain and OUD for Whole Recovery (IMPOWR) - Building Engagement, Assistance, Capacity, Outreach, and Networks (BEACON) Center

-This funding opportunity provides resources to a wide range of organizations to develop and implement integrated care models addressing chronic pain and opioid use disorder in diverse healthcare settings.
+This funding opportunity provides resources to a wide range of organizations to develop and implement integrated healthcare models that address the dual challenges of chronic pain and opioid use disorder, promoting collaboration and sustainability in diverse health settings.

 Award Range